 Bluetooth Low Energy is today’s standard technology for indoor location

-Bluetooth Low Energy and Beacons have emerged as the ideal technology for these requirements.
-In the meantime, modern AoA locating procedures with Bluetooth based systems are capable of locating accuracy in the sub-meter range.
-Up to now, systems based on ultra wideband technology have achieved the highest accuracy.
+Bluetooth Low Energy and Beacons have emerged as the ideal indoor location technology for these requirements.
+In the meantime, modern AoA (Angle of Arrival) locating procedures with Bluetooth based systems are capable of locating accuracy in the sub-meter range.
+Up to now, systems based on ultra wideband technology (UWB) have achieved the highest accuracy.
 Since, in addition to the granularity of the position determination, the price of a system plays a major role in the decision for a certain technology, and UWB is by far the most expensive technology, BLE now also has great advantages over UWB.

 Indoor positioning – how does it work?